telerik/xaml-docs/controls/radtimespanpicker/timespancomponents.md

 	Public Overrides Function GetTicksFromItem(item As Object) As Long If item IsNot Nothing Then
 			Dim ticksForOneUnitMultiplier  = 7
-			Dim selectedItemDouble As Double
+			Dim selectedItemDouble As Decimal
-			If Double.TryParse(item.ToString(), selectedItemDouble) Then
+			If Decimal.TryParse(item.ToString(), selectedItemDouble) Then
 				Return TimeSpan.FromDays(ticksForOneUnitMultiplier  * selectedItemDouble).Ticks
 			End If
 		End If